DementedTiger/excercise_tracker_repo/README.md

-# excercise_tracker_repo
+# Gym Excercise Tracker

-Application to track different exercises and present them in an easy to read graph format
+An application to upload, track and display various excercises in an easy to read format.